top of page

 Core to her teaching is igniting the flow of creative thinking.
 Shirah is committed to incorporating both contemporary visual culture and art history into her instruction.
 She employs the use of self-reflection to help students analyze their work and encourages documentation of the students’ processes including “gallery openings” for finished works.

 Originally having trained in studio art (ceramics) and psychology, Shirah creates ceramics and sculptures inspired by emotion, expression, and abstraction.
-In addition to her own work, Shirah is a social practice artist who creates art with the collaborative contributions of different groups.
-She develops a creative process that gathers groups to work creatively on projects larger in aim, scope, and scale than they could achieve individually.
+Shirah gathers participants and through the creative process she delights in guiding art projects larger in aim, scope, and scale than what participants could achieve individually.

 CV